 DNS cache poisoning.

-This DNS attack type hits through the DNS resolver servers.
+DNS Cache Poisoning (DNS Spoofing) hits through the DNS resolver servers.
 They can temporarily save a copy of the DNS records related to domains in their cache memory.
 Those records get cached the time established in their time-to-live (TTL).

 An SSL (Secure Sockets Layer) certificate is a digital certificate that authenticates a website’s identity.

 Secure Sockets Layer is an information file that generates an encrypted connection browser-server cryptographically.
 Once they connect, the SSL certificate is validated.
 That is the way to achieve protected communication between them.
 So, as a result, only the user and the website could access the user’s info, such as email address, payment details, etc.